Amazon Aurora Documentation

 Custom Database Endpoints

 Custom endpoints help you to distribute and load balance workloads across different sets of database instances.
 For example, you may provision a set of Aurora Replicas to use an instance type with higher memory capacity in order to run an analytics workload.
-A custom endpoint can then help you route the workload to these appropriately-configured instances, while keeping other instances isolated it.
+A custom endpoint can then help you route the workload to these appropriately-configured instances, while keeping other instances isolated from it.

 Parallel Query